 In or out of quarantine, I am kind of an organization nut.
 Sorting and arranging our sock stock is one of my favorite things to do at at the store — especially when we get new stuff!
-But now that the storefront is closed and I’ve got excess downtime at home, I've turned my talents to my own dresser which is currently EXPLODING with socks.
+While our storefront was closed during the pandemic I had excess downtime at home, so I turned my talents to my own dresser which was EXPLODING with socks.
 It’s just not a pretty look for someone who works at a sock store!
 Here's how I did it:

 It hasn’t always been like this, I swear.

 Believe it or not, I actually organize my sock drawers frequently.
 The problem is that they always find a way to get out of order again.
 So each time I go to organize my socks, I get a little more clever and my methods hold out a little bit longer.

 At this point, I think I’ve finally done it!
 I think I’ve perfected the sock drawer game and I’m excited to share my professional sock drawer organization tips with you.
 I’m pretty hip to the Marie Kondo “Konmari” method so you’ll no doubt see her influence throughout this tutorial.

 Before we jump right into organizing sock drawers, let’s briefly start with how to treat your socks before you store them.
 You never want to put away socks when they’re still damp as it promotes mildew and odor.
 If your socks are sweaty at the end of the day, wash them immediately to avoid contaminating your hamper with moisture and sour smells and to make the socks last longer.
 You can add a half cup of distilled white vinegar to the wash to help remove stubborn stink from socks and other clothes.
 Additionally, you can add a bundle of lavender to your sock drawer to likewise help promote sweet-smelling feet.